 Istambul was the capital of the Ottoman Empire and the Byzantine Empire.
 Initially, it was called Byzantium and later Constantinople, after the Byzantine emperor Constantine.
-Though, whatever the name and the empire that ruled it, Istambul was always one of the centers of human civilization.
+Whatever the name and the empire that ruled it, Istambul was always one of the centers of human civilization.

-During a few centers, it was the biggest city in the world, and few cities, if any, can rival Istambul’s historic relevance.
+During a few centuries, it was the biggest city in the world, and few cities, if any, can rival Istambul’s historical relevance.
 Those who control Istambul were bound to be instrumental in world politics and economics.

 What is Turkey famous for?
 World-shaping empires!
-The Byzantine Empire, also known as the Eastern Roman Empire, was a Greek-speaking and Christian Empire that grew as a continuation of the old Roman empire.
-In fact, the Byzantine Empire, or Byzantium, is a modern name (16th century), the people called themselves Romans and saw themselves as part of the ancient Roman empire.
+The Byzantine Empire, also known as the Eastern Roman Empire, was a Greek-speaking and Christian Empire that grew as a continuation of the old Roman Empire.
+In fact, the Byzantine Empire, or Byzantium, is a modern name (16th century); the people called themselves Romans and saw themselves as part of the ancient Roman Empire.

-During this period the empire varied hugely in size, possessing territories in Italy, Greece, the Balkans, northern Africa, Levant, and Asia Minor.
-Though, Constantinople was always the capital and heart of the empire.
+During this period, the empire varied hugely in size, possessing territories in Italy, Greece, the Balkans, northern Africa, the Levant, and Asia Minor.
+However, Constantinople was always the capital and heart of the empire.

-The Byzantine empire is ofter considered the longest-lasting medieval power and its influences still reach today.
-More than 500 years after its end, it is still easy to see its influence in the religion, art, architecture, and law.
+The Byzantine Empire is often considered the longest-lasting medieval power, and its influences still reach today.
+More than 500 years after its end, it is still easy to see its influence in many European states’ religion, art, architecture, and law.

 In the 15th and 16th, the Ottoman Empire grew to be one of the most powerful states in the world.
-It was at the center of interactions between the Eastern and Western worlds for 6 centuries, making it pivotal in Europe, Middle East, and Asia.
+It was at the center of interactions between the Eastern and Western worlds for six centuries, making it pivotal in Europe, the Middle East, and Asia.
 At its peak, in the 17th century, it controlled much of Southeastern Europe, Western Asia, and Northern Africa.

-Famous landmarks and historic places
+Famous landmarks and historical places